 - a.
 A serious view will be taken of convictions of driving or being in charge of a vehicle while under the influence of drink.
 An application will normally be refused where the applicant has a conviction for an offence within 2 years of the date of the application.
 More than one conviction for this type of offence or one such offence within the last five years is likely to merit refusal.
 Where a disqualification has occurred as a result of a drink-drink offence, at least 5 years free from conviction should elapse after the restoration of the DVLA licence before an applicant is considered for a licence. - b.
-In addition, applications will normally be required to show a period of at least 5 years has elapsed after completion of detoxification treatment if she or he was an alcoholic.
+In addition, applications will normally be required to show a period of at least 5 years following successful completion of any rehabilitation course imposed as part of a community penalty.